-Google - good for taking a very wide view of a topic, using a variety of materials not found in library databases (blogs, some news sources, reports, etc.) Domain searching can target your search results example, "climate change" + :.edu | :.org | :.gov.
+Google - good for taking a very wide view of a topic, using a variety of materials and "popular sources" not found in library databases (blogs, websites, news sources, reports, etc.) Domain searching can target your search results example, "climate change" + :.edu | :.org | :.gov.

 Google Scholar - still a huge swath of information, but more focused on scholarly publications (including journal articles, book chapters, conference proceedings, etc.)